US Commerce Secretary Howard Lutnick 'very optimistic' about upcoming trade deal with India - www.lokmattimes.com

 US Commerce Secretary Howard Lutnick "very optimistic" about upcoming trade deal with India

-Washington DC [US], June 3: A trade deal between India and the United States could be finalised soon, with ...
+Washington DC [US], June 3 : A trade deal between India and the United States could be finalised soon, ...

 Lutnick said, "I think to be in a very, very good place, and you should expect a deal between the United States and India in the not-too-distant future because I think we found a place that really works for both countries."